Tracking viewer responses to media, Cinemmerse wants to set the stage for ‘responsive’ entertainment

 Perhaps I’m in the minority.

-Beyond the app’s usability (will people actually want to sync up their video viewing with an app before they plunk down on a couch with popcorn and a diet coke?), there’s also the broader vision of tying the work of a writer directly to the response of their audience.
+Beyond the app’s usability (will people actually want to sync up their video viewing with an app before they plunk down on a couch with popcorn and a Diet Coke?), there’s also the broader vision of tying the work of a writer directly to the response of their audience.

 Do artists want feedback on their work?
 Probably, but I’m not sure they want their narrative focus grouped to the smallest detail, which is kind of what Dent envisions.